-CH Vivant et Lisse Infinite Blessings RI RATCHX CGCA TKI FDC “Finn” is a Belgian Tervuren, one of the four types of Belgian Sheepdogs which have now split into four recognized breeds – the long-haired, black Belgian Sheepdog (also called a Groenendael), the short coated Malinois, the wire coated Laekenois and the long-haired, mahogany Tervuren.
-The dogs were primarily developed as herding dogs, but nowadays do just about everything from police work to search and rescue, agility, obedience, IPO and bite work, service dogs, nose work, tracking, and Finn’s personal current favorite – Barn Hunt!
+CH Vivant et Lisse Infinite Blessings BN RA FDC FCAT SCN SIN SEN RATCHX8 CGCA TKI “Finn” is a Belgian Tervuren, one of the four types of Belgian Sheepdogs which have now split in America into four recognized breeds – the long-haired, black Belgian Sheepdog (also called a Groenendael), the short coated Malinois, the wire coated Laekenois and the long-haired, mahogany Tervuren.
+The dogs were primarily developed as herding dogs, but nowadays do just about everything from police work to search and rescue, agility, obedience, IPO and bite work, service dogs, nose work, tracking, and Finn’s personal favorite – Barn Hunt!

 I saw my first Tervuren somewhere in the 90’s at the Scottsdale Arabian Horse Show.
 A man walked into the Schneider’s tent with a pair of the most beautiful red and tan dogs I’d ever seen and I was a goner.
 I knew they weren’t German Shepherd Dogs but I’d never seen the breed before and had to ask.
 Since then, there’s never been another breed that I was so determined to own sometime.

 After remodeling the house, I fostered dogs for Soldiers Best Friend for about a year before I finally decided it was now or never to get my own dog.
 I found Vivant et Lisse breeder, Jo Fain, through the Internet and met Finn, his brother Bounty, and mama Sprite not long after that.
 Finn came home with me in January 2016, a 12 week old fluffy ball of a puppy.
-The cats were not impressed.
-They have since come around – sort of.
-The kitten, Aithne, now at 3 years old, is the one who accepts him the most.
-Ringo tolerates Finn but has no patience (or sense of humor) if Finn tries to play.
+The cats were not impressed but they eventually came around.
+He’s down to only one feline companion now, Aithne, a medium haired black cat who is older than him by about 6 months.

 Quite by surprise, I found out that a photo of Finn taken during one of our runs with the Ratters of Arizona in New River, AZ by GoDogPhoto.com was selected to be the cover photo on a comprehensive book about Barn Hunt.
 We were thrilled!
 Check out the book here… barn_hunt_a_game_of_hide_seek_for_dogs